Atari Logo

 Atari Symbol

 This logo debuted in advertising and on the Space Race slot machine in 1973.
-As far as we know, it underwent minor changes after the sale but reached 2002 almost in its original form.
+As far as we know, it underwent minor changes after the sale, but it reached 2002 in almost its original form.

-Warner Communications, which took over the Atari brand in 1977, was planning a global redesign and even polled gamers to see if they liked the new or old version of the logo.
+Warner Communications, which took over the Atari brand in 1977, was planning a global redesign and even polled gamers to see whether they preferred the new or old logo.
 As it turns out, video game fans supported the classic icon, which became more recognizable than the famous Mickey Mouse.
-So the division retained its $ 3,000 native symbol, and Warner Communications executives spent $ 100,000 completely pointless.
+So the division retained its $3,000 native symbol, and Warner Communications executives incurred a completely pointless $100,000 expense.

 2002 – 2003